raspberrypilearning/sock-puppet/en/step_2.md

 ![Animated gif of foil switch in puppet mouth opening and closing](images/open-close.gif)

 Clip the foil to the Micro:bit to create the switch.
-One bit of foil is connected to `GND` and the other to `P1`{:class='microbitinput'}
+One bit of foil is connected to `GND` and the other to `P1`{:class='microbitinput'}.
+When the foil pieces touch, it completes the circuit.

 ![Diagram of the microbit circuit - showing a foil switch connceeted with crocodile clips](images/circuit-4.png){:width="500px"}
 --- /task ---